WOSB Program and EDWOSB Program Certification

 Women-Owned Small Business Program Attorney Services

 Is your company a women-owned small business or economically disadvantaged women-owned small business?
-If so, the SBA’s WOSB Program and its sub-program, the EDWOSB Program, may provide an important source of contracting opportunities.
+If so, the Small Business Administration's Women-Owned Small Business (WOSB) Program and its sub-program, the Economically-Disadvantaged Women-Owned Small Business (EDWOSB) Program, may provide an important source of contracting opportunities.
 However, these programs come with complex ownership, control, and other regulatory requirements you must meet.
 If you do not follow the rules, you could lose your WOSB or EDWOSB set-aside contracts and face other penalties.

 If you need a WOSB Program attorney, Koprince Law LLC can help you understand and meet the Women-Owned Small Business Program and Economically Disadvantaged Women-Owned Small Business Program requirements–or file WOSB protests against non-compliant competitors.